NishantRajamani/NishantRajamani/README.md

 Software Engineer
 -----------------

-Jack of all trades, master of curiosity Here to explore all things tech
+Jack of all trades, master of curiosity - here to explore all things tech in the amazing world of software engineering

 * 🌍  I'm based in Chennai, Tamil Nadu
 * ✉️  You can contact me at [nishantrajamani@gmail.com](mailto:nishantrajamani@gmail.com)